 For example, if you work overtime (more than 40 hours a week), you need to be paid for that extra work.
 Not everyone is aware of this and if their employer is rather unscrupulous, they make take advantage and get that person to effectively work for free.

-It is not just how much money that you’re earning that is important though.
+It is not just how much money you’re earning that is important though.
 Your safety at work is crucial too.
-No less than three Department of Labor agencies have responsibility for the laws that protect the health and safety of American workers.
+No less than three Department of Labor agencies has responsibility for the laws that protect the health and safety of American workers.

 If you notice that your employer is not acting in a way that will ensure the safety of their staff, you should say something.
 While the practice of suing in response to a workplace injury can seem rather litigious, it is effective.
 The problem is that the fear of being sued can motivate some people to act in anticipation of it.